 \subsection{Reinforcement Learning}

 Reinforcement Learning (RL) is a learning method based on Markov Decision Processes (MDPs) where actions are performed based on the current state of the system and rewards are obtained accordingly.
 The correspondence between states and the actions performed from each state is determined by the policy, $\pi$.
 The aim of the decision process is to optimize the policy, which in turn is performed by maximizing the return from each state.
-In formal notations an MDP is a tuple $(S, A, T, \gamma, R)$, where \begin{itemize} \item $S$ is a set of states. \item $A$ is a set of actions. \item $T$ is a set of state transition probabilities. \item $\gamma$ is the discount factor. $\gamma \in [0,1]$ \item $R$ is the reward function. $R : S \times A \times S \rightarrow \mathbb{R}$ \end{itemize}
+In formal notations, an MDP is a tuple $(S, A, T, \gamma, R)$, where \begin{itemize} \item $S$ is a set of states. \item $A$ is a set of actions. \item $T$ is a set of state transition probabilities. \item $\gamma$ is the discount factor. $\gamma \in [0,1]$ \item $R$ is the reward function. $R : S \times A \rightarrow \mathbb{R}$ \end{itemize}

 The effectiveness of an action is defined by the Q value of the action and the state from which it is performed i.e. state-action pair, denoted by $Q(s, a)$.
-This takes into account not just the immediate reward but also the future discounted rewards of the transitions that follow.
+Once learned effectively, it takes into account not just the immediate reward but also the future discounted rewards of the transitions that follow.

-In RL, the learning process involves both random exploratory actions to probe the system and 'greedy' exploitative actions that aims to maximize returns.
-The ratio of exploratory to exploitative actions ($\epsilon$) is varied to maximize learning during the initial stages and maximize returns after some information about the system is acquired.

-Q learning \cite{watkins1989learning,watkins1992q} is a widely used Temporal Difference prediction method for control problems.
-It learns an optimal action-value function for a given problem.
-Starting with an initial value, the values are updated incrementally through learning episodes or samples, in a way similar to dynamic programming.
+In this paper, we use Q-Learning \cite{watkins1989learning,watkins1992q} for learning navigational strategies.
+Q-Learning is a widely used Temporal Difference prediction method for control problems.
+It learns optimal Q values for a given MDP.
+Starting with an initial estimate, these values are updated incrementally through learning episodes or samples, in a way similar to dynamic programming.
 The update for performing an action \textit{a} from a state \textit{s}, reaching a new state \textit{s'} and obtaining a reward \textit{r} is as follows:

-where \textit{a'} is the action that would be performed from the next state \textit{s'}, $\alpha$, the learning rate and $\gamma$, the discount factor.
-Once the Q values are learnt, the optimal action would be that which maximizes the Q value from the current state.
+where \textit{a'} is the action that would be performed from the next state \textit{s'}, $\alpha$ is the learning rate and $\gamma$ is the discount factor.
+Once the Q values are learnt, the optimal action is the one which maximizes the Q value from the current state.